-Authentic section of WWI German Zeppelin L33 combined with original art by Ron Cole in 13x19-inch wall-hanging display with provenance and history.
+Authentic section of WWI German Zeppelin L33 combined with original art by Ron Cole in 6x8-inch free-standing acrylic display with provenance, history, and COA included.

 Excitement came to the small village of Little Wigborough on the night of 24 September 1916, with the crash of the German Zeppelin airship L33.
 The airship had been on a bombing raid over London and was returning to Germany.
 She was, however, hit by gunfire over the East End and she then struggled to stay aloft.
 Losing height over Mersea Island, L33 came to earth straddling the lane to Little Wigborough Church and only a few yards from New Hall Cottages.